yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 That's all well and good – we have automated the ElasticSearch installation process, downloading the package, extracting it, registering it as a service, and properly configuring it.

-But our goals are much more ambitious then that!
+But our goals are much more ambitious than that!
 We want monitoring, and the _Nginx_ proxy, and proper AWS setup with EC2 discovery, and S3 persistence!

 Seems like the right time to edit the `node.js` file has come.